mattshirtliffe/mattshirtliffe.github.io/about.md

 I build software for interesting companies with meaningful causes.

-Is your organisation using the technology to make a real difference?
+Is your organisation using technology to make a real difference?

 If not, would you like to?